• Skip to primary navigation

 8. To assemble meringue mushrooms, carefully select and arrange the caps and stems to achieve the most visually appealing size and shape combinations.
 Melt chocolate in a double boiler or microwave.

 10. Slightly trim the tops of the mushroom stems evenly using a serrated knife.
 Using a small offset spatula, coat the bottom of the cap with melted chocolate.
-Dip the tip of a mushroom stem into the chocolate and twist it gently to attach the cap and stem together.
+Dip the tip of a mushroom stem into the chocolate and twist gently to attach the cap and stem.
 Place the assembled mushroom upside down on a wire rack lined with parchment and allow the chocolate to set.

 Notes